By Claire Heginbotham | Published: May 13, 2022 | Updated: March 3, 2026

 Japanese hot springs surrounded by fall leaves fall in Yamagata.
 Japan

 On the other hand, there's only one place in the world where you can experience a vapor cave.
 The steamy Yampah Caves in Colorado are deep inland, a three-hour drive from Denver.
 The Northern Ute Tribe has long used the Yampah hot springs and vapor caves for the water's healing powers.
-The owners of Yampah hot springs (the area was westernized in the late 1800s) still invite the Northern Ute people to conduct traditional ceremonies within the caves, preserving their historic rituals.
+The owners of Yampah Hot Springs (the area was westernized in the 1800s) still invite the Northern Ute people to conduct traditional ceremonies within the caves, preserving their historic rituals.

-Your experience visiting hot springs depends on where you go.
-As is true of any public bathing space: Etiquette is everything.
-Research the appropriate attire in advance (some may allow nudity), avoid bringing glass bottles, and respect the local culture.
+Your experience visiting natural hot springs depends on where you go.
+As is true of any public bathing space, etiquette is everything.
+Research the appropriate attire in advance (some may allow nudity), avoid bringing glass bottles and respect the local culture.
 In my personal experience, there's nothing more effective at bringing people together than gingerly melting into a hot spring bath.
 I've even joined in on local conversations and discovered some mind-blowing foodie spots in the process.

 A little note on weather: Ignore it.
 It doesn't matter how hot or cold it is outside.
-Whether it's sunny or snowing, each change in weather ushers in dramatic new landscapes and sensations to enjoy.
+From sun to snow, each change in weather ushers in dramatic new landscapes and sensations to enjoy.

 Quick Tips For Visiting Any Hot Spring In The World:

-• Be prepared to get naked in some spots.
-In other bathhouses, the pools can be mixed gender, making swimsuits compulsory.
+● Certain locations don’t allow clothing or towels in the hot springs, so prepare to get naked in some spots.
+In other bathhouses, the pools can be mixed-gender, making swimsuits and/or towels compulsory.

-• Try a cold shower or ice bath directly after.
-This switch in temperatures is said to be excellent for your skin and immune system.
+● Try a cool shower or ice bath directly after.
+This switch in temperatures is said to be excellent for your skin and immune system, but it can also wash away any mineral residue following your soak.

 Maori Totem standing in front of hot spring.
 Australia